Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Experimental Results

-On ETH3D, where vegetation and irregular depth induce noisy correspondences, the advantage of 3GCN+GAT is more pronounced, suggesting improved robustness to geometric ambiguity.
+It is important to note that DRE can exceed $100^\circ$ in certain cases, since rotation error is computed as the geodesic distance on $\mathrm{SO}(3)$, it is not restricted to small perturbations and can take large values when the estimated rotation is significantly misaligned with GT.
+Such high errors typically arise in challenging scenarios, including wide-baseline settings or when reliable geometric correspondences are sparse, leading to incorrect estimation of the camera's orientation.
+On the ETH3D dataset, where vegetation and irregular depth induce noisy correspondences, the advantage of 3xGCN+GAT is more pronounced, suggesting improved robustness to geometric ambiguity.
 On KITTI (consecutive frames), motion is small and well-constrained; here, improvements reflect better suppression of subtle systematic drift.
 Importantly, as shown in the ablation study (Sec.~\ref{abl:graph-explain}), GCN-based architectures form structured feature clusters that align with geometrically consistent correspondences.
 This emergent clustering promotes globally coherent pose reasoning, explaining the consistent reduction in both translational and rotational discernible errors.